-Anyway, after looking through paper for what felt like hours, I finally got my sister Jaclyn to choose the combinations I would use.
+Anyway, after looking through paper for what felt like hours, I finally chose the combinations I would use.
 I knew I wanted layers but I didn’t know which ones.
-She’s in design school so she is trained to make courageous choices all the time.
-I’m a writer so I second-guess every detail.
+I’m a writer so I second-guess every detail in design.

 I used all my sister-in-law’s supplies, since she’s um…well stocked, but she kept a running total for me so I could let everyone know the cost of the notebook re-covering project.